Welcome Aboard

 Funding: TIRCP, Annual State Supplemental (San Francisco Bay Area Rapid Transit District (BART) Measure RR, Regional Measure 3 (RM3)) Allocation

 Link21 is working with CalSTA and other agency partners to transform Northern California's passenger rail network into a faster, more integrated system, providing safe, efficient, and affordable travel.
-At the core of Link21 is a new Transbay passenger rail crossing between Oakland and San Francisco, as well as other improvements to the BART and the regional rail network, which includes Capitol Corridor and other operators.
+At the core of Link21 is a new transbay passenger rail crossing between Oakland and San Francisco, as well as other improvements to the BART and the regional rail network, which includes Capitol Corridor and other operators.
 These improvements will make rail travel more attractive and reliable and provide better access to jobs and housing in the Northern California Megaregion.
-By shifting more trips from automobiles to modern zero-emission trains, we will help the region and State meet its greenhouse gas reduction goals.

 2019 Funding awarded to survey project impact on employers and workforce demands